-2016 was like ripping off a giant, stinking bandage and exposing the raw, festering wound that lie underneath.
-Both personally, politically and globally.
+2016 felt like ripping off a giant, stinking bandage and exposing the raw, festering wound that lies underneath.
 Now we are all just gathered around, aghast, mouths gaping, wondering what the fuck to do and how could this be.
-When the air hits it burns.
-When the nasty, ugly and shocking … Continue reading The year of Light.
+When the air hits, it burns.
+When the ugly and shocking truth arrives into the light … Continue reading The year of Light.

 Karen Maezen Miller is a Zen priest and author of Momma Zen: Walking the Crooked Path of Motherhood, Hand Wash Cold and Paradise in Plain Sight.
 I have written before about her profound book, Momma Zen, and how it inspired me more than any other parenting text I have ever come across.
 And this interview by … Continue reading The education of a lifetime: Karen Maezen Miller on Motherhood, Meditation and Anger